-Stage 0 consists if ideation.
-The purpose of this stage is to allow for exploration and ideation around what part of the current version of ECMAScript can be improved, and then define a problem space for the committee to focus.
+The purpose of $stage \ \theta$ of the process is to allow for exploration and ideation around which parts of the current version of ECMAScript can be improved, and then define a problem space for the committee to focus on improving.

-Stage 1, is the point the committee has started taking the suggested addition and will consider it.
-The are several requirements to enter this stage: A champion has to be identified, a champion is a member TC39 who is responsible for the proposal.
-A rough outline of the problem, and a general shape of a solution.
-There has to have been discussion around key algorithms, abstractions and semantics of the proposal.
-Potential implementation challenges and cross-cutting concerns have to have been identified.
-All these described requirements have to be captured in a public repository.
+stage 1 is the stage the committee will start development of a suggested proposal.
+The are several requirements to enter this stage: a champion, a delegate of the committee responsible for a proposal, has to be identified.
+A rough outline of the problem must be privided, and a general shape of a solution must be given.
+There must have been discussion around key algorithms, abstractions and semantics of the proposal.
+Exploration of potential implementation challenges and cross-cutting concerns must have been done.
+The final requirement is for all parts of the proposal to be captured in a public repository.
 Once all these requirements are met, a proposal is accepted into stage 1.
-During this stage, the committee will work on designing a solution, and resolve any cross-cutting concerns discovered.
+During this stage, the committee will work on the design of a solution, and resolve any cross-cutting concerns discovered previously.

-Stage 2, a preferred solution has been identified.
-Requirements for a proposal to enter this stage: All high level APIs and syntax have to be described in the proposal document.
-Illustrative examples of usage created.
-An initial specification text have to be created.
-In this stage, the solution identified have to be refined, minor details ironed out, and experimental implementations will be created.
+At stage 2 a preferred solution has been identified.
+Requirements for a proposal to enter this stage are as follows: all high level API's and syntax must be described in the proposal document, illustrative examples created, and an initial specification text must be drafted.
+During this stage the following areas of the proposal are explored: refining the identified solution, deciding on minor details, and create experimental implementations.

-Stage 2.7, the proposal is principally approved, and has to be tested and validated.
-To enter this stage, the major sections of the proposal have to be complete.
-The specification text is finished, and all reviewers of the specification have approved.
+At stage 2.7 the proposal is principally approved, and has to be tested and validated.
+To enter this stage, the major sections of the proposal must be complete.
+The specification text should be finished, and all reviewers of the specification have approved.
 Once a proposal has entered this stage, testing and validation will be performed.
-This is done through the prototype implementations created in stage 2, and all features of the proposal is validated.
+This is done through the prototype implementations created in stage 2.

-Stage 3, proposal is recommended for implementation.
 Once a proposal has been sufficiently tested and verified, it is moved to stage 3.
-During stage 3, the proposal is implemented in all major engines.
-During this stage, the proposal is tested for web compatibility issues, or integration issues in the major JavaScript engines.
+During this stage, the proposal is implemented in at least two major JavaScript engines.
+The proposal should be tested for web compatibility issues, and integration issues in the major JavaScript engines.

-Stage 4, the proposal is completed and included in the standard.
+At Stage 4 the proposal is completed and included in the next revision of the ECMA-262.